Lyman Wight: Early life

 Lyman Wight was born to Levi Wight and Sarah Corton on May 9, 1796, in Fairfield, New York.
 He fought in the War of 1812.
 On January 5, 1823, he married Harriet Benton in Henrietta, New York.
 Sometime around 1826, Wight moved to Warrensville Township, Ohio, and was baptized into the Reformed Baptist (later Disciples of Christ or Campbellite) faith by Sidney Rigdon in May 1829.
 In February 1830, Wight united with Isaac Morley and others in forming a common stock utopian society in Kirtland, Ohio.
 He eventually married four wives and had eleven children.

 Service in the church

 Wight was baptized a member of the Church of Christ by Oliver Cowdery on November 14, 1830.
-He was ordained a high priest in June 1831 and was tasked with traveling from Kirtland to Missouri with John Corrill, preaching along the way.
+He was ordained to the high priesthood in June 1831 by Joseph Smith Jr. and was tasked with traveling from Kirtland to Missouri with John Corrill, preaching along the way.
+He also ordained Joseph Smith Jr., Joseph Smith Sr., Sidney Rigdon, and many others at this time to the high priesthood.
 He stated he had seen Jesus Christ.
 Shortly afterwards, Wight went to Missouri, and later Cincinnati, Ohio, to preach, where he baptized over 100 people.
 Wight served eleven missions as a member of the church.